Total says gas leak cut to a third after relief work

-"The latest scientific flights, modeling and platform visits this week confirm a decrease in the gas leak rate, to around one third of the initial estimate of 200,000 cubic meters per day made in the first days of the Elgin gas leak," the French oil and gas major said in a statement.
+"The latest scientific flights, modelling and platform visits this week confirm a decrease in the gas leak rate, to around one third of the initial estimate of 200,000 cubic metres per day made in the first days of the Elgin gas leak," the French oil and gas major said in a statement.

 A second drilling rig, which was used on the nearby West Franklin field before the leak started, will be deployed from early May to support the relief well work, Total said in its statement.